Consideration of Bill, not amended in the Public Bill Committee

 I am not sure that I can go too much further with the right hon.
 Gentleman’s point.
 I am happy to take it up with him separately if he wishes.
 However, I have explained where we are in seeking a combination of watertightness in the Bill and clarity that the wishes of this House can be undertaken in through the price cap coming in during the period when it is supposed to come in.

 Amendment 7 relates to the point made by my hon.
 Friend the Member for Harrow West (Gareth Thomas) about vulnerable customers and people who are not in a position to take advantage of all the devices that other, less vulnerable customers would be able to take advantage of—that is, customers protected by the existing tariff cap in particular.
 In our view, it is important that those who are protected by the tariff cap do not lose that protection as a result of the overall cap being introduced.
-It would be helpful if the Minister, even if she is not minded to accept the amendment, could put it beyond doubt that that is be the Government’s intention and that they will not seek to lose the current safeguard tariff as the overall tariff cap comes in.
+It would be helpful if the Minister, even if she is not minded to accept the amendment, put it beyond doubt that that is the Government’s intention and that they will not seek to lose the current safeguard tariff as the overall tariff cap comes in.

 Clearly amendments 7 and 9 both have real merit in getting the protection of vulnerable customers right, which is important, but why does the hon.
 Gentleman feel that his amendment is better than amendment 9?